rns/Marpa-the-Parser/Defining-Semantics-in-SLIF.md

 * Running more DRY

-    + Blessed is the Code and the Data -- walking the blessed AST
+    + Blessed is the Code and the Data

+        Walking the AST of nodes' values blessed into `bless_package`

         [example](https://metacpan.org/source/JKEGL/Marpa-R2-2.078000/t/sl_timeflies.t)